 VeChainThor Wallet (desktop)

-VeChainThor wallet for desktop computers was released sometime after the mainnet launch and it brought the much-sought-after Windows/Mac OS capabilities to storing VET tokens.
+VeChainThor desktop wallet was released sometime after the mainnet launch and it brought the much-sought-after Windows/Mac OS capabilities to storing VET tokens.
 The wallet is stored on Github under the name thor-sync and is currently still in development.
 The Vechain themselves claim that the wallet is “experimental software” that should be used at your own risk; still, the community feels it’s decent enough to access the VeChain blockchain and send/receive cryptocurrency.

-Atomic Wallet (desktop)
+Atomic Wallet (desktop, mobile)

 Atomic Wallet works as a decentralized wallet platform for custody-free, immutable, cross-chain, and transparent cryptocurrency trading.
 The trading takes place on the wallet’s decentralized atomic swap exchange.
 This exchange lets users operate without the need to register and perform annoying and privacy intruding KYC/AML verifications.
-Enabling anonymous cross-chain swaps with no third party risk, the wallet is a safe and private solution for managing your cryptocurrency.
+Enabling anonymous cross-chain swaps with no third-party risk, the wallet is a safe and private solution for managing your cryptocurrency.
 Atomic Wallet is capable of storing over 300 cryptocurrencies, including VET.